-From there, you can offer tailored solutions depending on the customer’s answer.
+You can offer tailored solutions from there depending on the customer’s answer.
 If price is an issue, offer a discount if possible or monthly payments rather than one lump sum.

-If the customer still holds firm on wanting to cancel after exploring additional options, honor their wishes.
-Let them know that you’re grateful for their business and if they’re open to it, share a survey link with them to learn more about their experience to help you with future customers.
+If the customer still wants to cancel after exploring additional options, honor their wishes.
+Let them know that you’re grateful for their business, and if they’re open to it, share a survey link with them to learn more about their experience to help you with future customers.

 19. You need to tactfully tell a customer they’re in the wrong

-A key thing to keep in mind if you encounter a customer who’s in the wrong is to avoid the words “you’re wrong.”
+A key thing to remember if you encounter a customer who’s in the wrong is to avoid the words “you’re wrong.”
 Additionally, don’t place blame on the customer.

 Let’s say a customer typed in the wrong shipping address when they did their online checkout.